lokedhs/maxima-client/README.md

 There is a Flatpak distribuion available on Flathub: https://flathub.org/apps/details/com.dhsdevelopments.Climaxima

-An Appimage is also available here: https://github.com/lokedhs/docker-maxima-client/
+There is also an Appimage available.
+However, it's outdated: https://github.com/lokedhs/docker-maxima-client/

 Building